eddieknuthprivate/dbt-case/README.md

 ## Introduction

-Thank you very much for this study.
-I really enjoyed working on it and it gave me the opportunity to get knowledge about the duckdb.

 The following changes are made:
 - For all the fixes, constraints, comments and tests see EXPLORATION.md
 - Data enrichment with help of currencies.csv